Step 1 - Determine if an NMLS account is necessary

 Step 3 - Complete the Company Form

 Complete the Company Form (MU1) to apply for a state license (or registration) or transition an existing license.
-Individual Forms for certain control people, owners, executive officers, and branch managers may also be required.
+Individual Forms for certain control people, direct and indirect owners, executive officers, branch managers, and qualifying individuals may also be required.

 Review the following resources for assistance with completing the Company Form (MU1):